About Individual Therapy Couples Therapy Blog Fees Get in Touch

 How we work together

-Together, we work towards understanding the deeper dynamics that shape your relationship: the emotions underneath the conflict, the needs driving the arguments, the ways you've each learned to protect yourselves, and the fears that get activated when connection feels threatened.
+Together, we work toward understanding the deeper dynamics shaping your relationship: the emotions underneath conflict, the needs underneath arguments, the ways you have each learned to protect yourselves, and the fears that emerge when connection feels threatened.

-I draw primarily from Emotionally Focused Therapy (EFT), a well-researched approach that focuses on the emotional bonds and attachment patterns that shape close relationships.
-I also integrate elements from other relational, attachment-based, and somatic approaches.
+I draw primarily from Emotionally Focused Therapy (EFT), a well-researched approach focused on emotional bonds and attachment patterns.
+I also integrate elements from relational, attachment-based, and somatic approaches.

 Who This Is For